Grow Your Own Fiery Peppers

 - Prolific Producers: Enjoy an abundant harvest of fiery hot peppers.

-- Heirloom Variety: Experience the unique flavor and characteristics of heirloom Tabasco peppers.
+- Heirloom Variety: Experience the unique flavor and characteristics of heirloom peppers.

 - Ornamental Value: The colorful peppers add visual appeal to your garden.

-- How hot are Tabasco peppers?
-Tabasco peppers typically range from 30,000 to 50,000 Scoville heat units, offering a significant kick.
+- How hot are these peppers?
+These peppers typically range from 30,000 to 50,000 Scoville heat units, offering a significant kick.

-- When is the best time to plant Tabasco pepper plants?
+- When is the best time to plant these pepper plants?
 Start seeds indoors 7-9 weeks before the last frost and transplant outdoors when temperatures are consistently above 65°F.

-- How much sunlight do Tabasco pepper plants need?
+- How much sunlight do hot pepper plants need?
 These plants thrive in full sun, requiring at least 6-8 hours of direct sunlight daily.

-- What type of soil is best for Tabasco pepper plants?
+- What type of soil is best for growing hot pepper plants?
 Use well-drained soil that is rich in organic matter for optimal growth.

-- How often should I water Tabasco pepper plants?
+- How often should I water these pepper plants?
 Water regularly, keeping the soil consistently moist but not waterlogged.
 Adjust watering based on weather conditions.

 Reviews